fabiobiondi/react-test-ui-components/README.md

 });
 ```

-`Hello` must have at least an element:
+Test if `Hello` properly return an exception when it has not children:

 ```javascript
 test.serial('should not be empty', t => {